 In this article and video, I’m going to demonstrate opposition and reposition, which are special movements involving the thumb.

-The thumb, also known as the pollex or metacarpal 1, articulates (forms a joint) with the trapezium bone of the wrist (carpus) via a saddle joint, which is a type of synovial joint featuring interlocking convex and concave surfaces.
+The thumb, also known as the pollex or digit one, articulates (forms a joint) with the trapezium bone of the wrist (carpus) via a saddle joint, which is a type of synovial joint featuring interlocking convex and concave surfaces.
 They call it a saddle joint because, well, it kinda looks like a saddle (yee-haw, cowboy!).

 Thanks to this saddle joint, the thumb can perform circumduction, flexion and extension, abduction and adduction, as well as special movements called opposition and reposition.